 4. Office insurance

-Office insurance covers your office essentials including furniture, fixtures and fittings from damage caused by fire or flood, plus loss from theft.
+Office insurance covers your office essentials including furniture, fixtures and fittings from damage caused by fire or flood, plus loss from theft and damage from vandalism.
 You could be forced to temporarily close your business if you do not have the equipment you need to operate, so it is important to make sure you are covered for any loss of earnings and extra expenses as a result of damage to the building.

 5. Business contents insurance